Vedic Sanskrit grammar: Basics

 Declension of a noun in Sanskrit involves the interplay of two 'dimensions': 3 numbers and 8 cases, yielding a combination of 24 possible forms, although owing to syncretism of some forms, the practical number can be lower.

 In addition, adjectives behave much the same way morphologically as nouns do, and can conveniently be considered together.
 While the same noun cannot be seen to be of more than one gender, adjectives change gender on the basis of the noun they are being applied to, along with case and number, thus giving the following variables:

 Building blocks

 Roots

 The oldest system of declension was to affix the endings directly to the nominal root.
 This was an ancient feature already in decline in later Proto-Indo-European.
 Of the daughter languages, this system has been best preserved by Vedic Sanskrit.

 Stems

 In Proto-Indo-European, a new system developed wherein an intermediary called the thematic vowel is inserted to the root before the final endings are appended: *-o- which in Sanskrit becomes -a-, producing the thematic stem.

-Declension of a thematic stem is less complicated owing to the fact that a host of Sandhi rules apply no more, and the later stages of the Sanskrit language see an increase in the profusion of thematic nouns.
+Declension of a thematic stem is less complicated as a host of Sandhi rules apply no more, and the later stages of the Sanskrit language see an increase in the profusion of thematic nouns.
 Thus in classical Sanskrit, the thematic pā́da-s is more likely to be found than its athematic predecessor.